geodynamics/pylith/examples/2d/strikeslip/README.md

 simulation include:

 * Static simulation
-* SimpleDB spatial database for specifying values for properties and boundary conditions
+* ZeroDB spatial database for specifying values for boundary conditions
 * UniformDB spatial database for specifying values for fault slip and slip initiation time
 * Use of precsribed static fault slip

-The simulation parameters are in the `pylithapp.cfg`, `step01_slip.cfg`, and `solver_fault.cfg` files.
+The simulation parameters are in the `pylithapp.cfg` and `step01_slip.cfg` files.

 To run the example:
 ```
-pylith step01_slip.cfg solver_fault.cfg
+pylith step01_slip.cfg
 ```

 ## Step02: Prescribed slip with time-dependent Dirichlet boundary conditions